 - The members of the Beauty and Beast corps that Snake fights in Metal Gear Solid 4 are female soldiers brainwashed into perfect soldiers from an early age so that war is all they know.
 If Snake manages to defeat them nonlethally with his tranquilizer gun, they curl up into a fetal position on the ground, having been forced to face the horrors of their past.

 - Left 4 Dead: The Witch.
 She just wants to be left alone.
 Don't disturb her.

 - Sakura's Game Over animation in Street Fighter IV, although she squats instead of sitting.
 Also, awww.

-- Saavedro from Myst 3: Exile goes into one of these near the end of the game.
+- Saavedro from Myst III: Exile goes into one of these near the end of the game.

-- From Touhou, Parsee's flight pose in Subterranean Animism, partnered with a giddy smile and attempted murder.
+- Parsee's flight pose in Subterranean Animism, partnered with a giddy smile and attempted murder.
 Alice provides the picture, but isn't an example in-game.

 - Heavy Rain has Norman Jayden in this position as he dies of an overdose.

 - In the opening cinematic of the Brood Wars expansion, a Goliath unit does this as its operator waits helplessly for the overwhelming Zerg forces to reach his position.